Huge hack reveals embarrassing details of who’s behind Proud Boys and other far-right websites

 The breach, first reported by the freelance journalist Steven Monacelli, was made publicly available for download last week alongside a note from Anonymous hackers saying it would help researchers trace the ownership and management of “the worst trash the Internet has to offer.”

 After the hackers’ announcement, Epik initially said it was “not aware of any breach.”
-But in a rambling, three-hour live stream last week, Monster acknowledged there had been a “hijack of data that should not have been hijacked” and called on people not to use the data for “negative” purposes.
+But in a rambling, three-hour live-stream last week, Monster acknowledged there had been a “hijack of data that should not have been hijacked” and called on people not to use the data for “negative” purposes.

 “If you have a negative intent to use that data, it’s not going to work out for you.
 I’m just telling you,” he said.
 “If the demon tells you to do it, the demon is not your friend.”